jess-sys/Tergum/README.md

 # Tergum
 Tergum - An elegant way to backup dot files using git and Docker

+It copies everything in the /app folder to a git repository every 6 hours.
+See below for details

 ## How it works ?

 * Mount the folders you want to backup to the `/app` folder inside the container.